-Best Places to Visit in Uttarakhand
+Top Places to Visit in Uttarakhand

 Haridwar is the city of pilgrims and spirituality.
 As it is located in the banks of River Ganga, Hindus come from different regions to take a dip and make their sins wash away.
 The city is also considered a mandate place for the rituals of death and birth.
 This is one of the seven holiest places for Hindus.

-Nainital is located on the foothills of Kumaon, in an elevation of 2048 meters above sea level.
-This location indeed owes to the awe-inspiring view of the giant mountains with iced top.
-The pear shaped Naini Lake makes this hill station look even more magnificent.
+Nainital is located on the foothills of Kumaon, at an elevation of 2048 meters above sea level.
+This location indeed owes to the awe-inspiring view of the giant mountains with iced tops.
+The pear-shaped Naini Lake makes this hill station look even more magnificent.
 And boating in this clear lake is one favorite activity of the visitors.

 Valley of Flowers

-This is a popular vacation destination of India.
-Mussoorie is located in the foothills of the Garhwal Himalyan Ranges.
-Apart from being a major tourist spot, this hill-station has some of the most important educational institutes of the country.
+This is a popular vacation destination in India.
+Mussoorie is located in the foothills of the Garhwal Himalayan Ranges.
+Apart from being a major tourist spot, this hill station has some of the most important educational institutes of the country.
 Camel’s Back Road has come out to be a superstar for the tourism industry, travelers spend plenty of time walking around and getting closer to nature.

-The city is calm and relaxed, and is still appreciably pacing up with the modern standards.
-With the most eminent educational institutes of the country, Dehradun has become a host to a huge number of students as well.
-Other than its beauty, Dehradun’s proximity with major tourist destinations (Haridwar, Mussoorie, Nainital, Auli and Rishikesh) has made its tourism activities stronger.
+The city is calm and relaxed and is still appreciably pacing up with modern standards.
+With the most eminent educational institutes in the country, Dehradun has become a host to a huge number of students as well.
+Other than its beauty, Dehradun’s proximity to major tourist destinations (Haridwar, Mussoorie, Nainital, Auli, and Rishikesh) has made its tourism activities stronger.